Official Essay Topics for the CBEST

 5 Key Tips to Draft an Effective Sample Response for Topic 2:

-You must begin the responses to such CBEST essay topics by directly stating the details of the course (when, where and what) that you had difficulty with in the past.
+You must begin the responses by directly stating the details of the course (when, where and what) that you had difficulty with in the past.
 One straightforward way of beginning this essay would be: "The subject I dreaded most in high-school was Physics".

 In the first paragraph itself, you should describe the difficulty and the reasons for it.